Software Development and Maintenance Plan

 6 Documentation Activities

-Describe your policy on what should be documented while your develop software.
+Describe your policy on what should be documented while you develop software.
 Maybe you want to require your developers to document all methods which are private.
-Maybe you want to keep an up-to-date software architecture diagram in the repository, etc.
+Maybe you want to keep an up-to-date software architecture diagram in the repository, etc. Make sure to mention how traceability between Software Requirements and Tests is maintained.

 Describe verification activities, e.g. code review.